chuang26-hue/TM_Project/README.md

 # Tracing NTM Behavior Project

-Theory of Computing Fall 2024
+**Course**: Theory of Computing (Fall 2024)
-Member: Phoebe Huang
+**Member**: Phoebe Huang

-This Project will demonstrate tracing NTM behavior
+## Overview
+ - blah
+ - blah

+## Objectives
+- To simulate the behavior of an NTM on various inputs.
+- To visualize the state transitions and branching nature of NTMs.
+- To analyze computational paths and outcomes.

+## Files
+- Code
+- Output
+- Test